tamberg/iotgauge/README.md

 <img src="https://c2.staticflickr.com/8/7441/27666978202_9532f03635_z.jpg" width="512" />

-Now add the the disks and finally the hand.
+Now add the the disks and finally the clock hand.
 Make sure the nice side of the wood faces to the front.

 <img src="https://c2.staticflickr.com/8/7192/27666972152_4c62c96afc_z.jpg" width="512" />